PinCarBR/traccar-server/README.md

-# low_mem_mysql
+# Traccar server
-This is the repository with a docker-compose file and a mySQL configuration file to run mySQL on a low memory VPS.
+This is the repository to create the traccar-server with a standalone MySQL database.
-## Recomended VPS configuration
+## Minimum VPS configuration
 - OS: Ubuntu 16.04 x64
 - RAM: 512 MB
 - CPU: 1